fastai/fastai/README.md

      git clone --recurse-submodules https://github.com/fastai/fastai2

+If you're using a fork of fastai2, you'll need to fork the `fastai-docs` repo as well.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->

 ## Installing